Friends-of-Monika/mas-stick-to-top/README.md

 ## 🖥️ Platforms

-Currently Stick to Top only supports Windows.
-Linux support (X11) is planned.
+Currently, Stick to Top works on the following platforms:
+- any Windows
+- Linux with X11 (Wayland is unsupported)

 Mac is unsupported, support is planned when MAS v0.13 is out with Python 3.

 ### 🤔 My platform is supported, but it still says Stick to Top is unavailable